ExoKomodo/reformer/issues/in-progress.md

 ### Acceptance Criteria

-- User should be able to create a new post, with a user
+User should be able to create a new post, with a user
-- Support both HTMX and no JS